Rouen A Table 3 Walid Medja Rouen Tourism 108

 10 and 11 October in Rouen’s hotels

-create original menus, each telling a story and inviting guests on a journey for the senses.
+create original menus, each telling a story and inviting guests on a journey of the senses.

-Featuring:, Chef Rafaella Bragga (l’Aumale, Rouen), Chef Florian Relland (Quindici trattoria, Rouen), Chef Eric Autin (l’Incontournable, Rouen), Chef Benjamin Stubbe (Restaurant Zoom, Rouen).
+Featuring:, Chef Aurélien Charpentier (l’Aumale, Rouen), Chef Florian Relland (Quindici trattoria, Rouen), Chef Eric Autin (l’Incontournable, Rouen), Chef Benjamin Stubbe (Restaurant Zoom, Rouen).

 From one glass to the next